HomeMarketingThe Impact of User-Generated Content (Reviews, Photos) in Directory Rankings

 • Diversity of perspectives

-High-resolution, in-focus images naturally rank better than blurry, low-quality submissions.
-But resolution is just the beginning.
-Modern directory algorithms employ computer vision technology to analyze image content, identifying specific elements that indicate authenticity and relevance.
+High-resolution, in-focus images rank better than blurry, low-quality submissions.
+But resolution is only the start.
+Modern directory algorithms use computer vision to analyze image content and identify specific elements that indicate authenticity and relevance.

 Did you know?